Atatürk's Main Principles

 The Six Arrows which represent Atatürk's principles.

 Atatürk's Principles consist of six principles that determine the pragmatic policies of Turkey's first president, Mustafa Kemal Atatürk, which he put into effect under his administration.
 These principles came to be the fundamental pillars of the Republican People's Party, the founding and sole party of the country, on 13 May 1935.
 Later, the principles were added to the 1924 Constitution with a law enacted in 1937 and thus became the national ideology of Turkey with this practice.

+The Six Arrows are widely used as a visual symbol to represent Atatürk's principles.
+The Republican People's Party continues to use the Six Arrows as its symbol today.

 Basic Principles

 Republicanism

 Republic: A government in which the sovereignty belongs to the people.
 A republic is a form of democracy, and it is a regime in which the people have a say in the administration.
 Republicanism (Turkish: Cumhuriyetçilik), on the other hand, means the presence of the Republic in the state administration.
 It comes from the word "cumhur", which means people in Arabic.

 Atatürk's view on Republicanism: "The administration most suitable for the character and customs of the Turkish nation".

 The republican administration has been added to the Turkish constitution since 1923 and is the first article of the constitution.
 In the second article of the constitution, the characteristics of the republic are stated and are: "Turkey is a democratic, secular and social state of law, respectful of human rights, loyal to Atatürk's nationalism."

 Atatürk adopted a democratic republic in Turkey.
 Regarding this, he said, "The full and most obvious form of democracy is the republic".
 At the same time, Atatürk entrusted the republic to the Turkish youth and tried to ensure that the country was in constant renewal, industrialization, and modernization.